saheerb/ci-test/docs/index.md

 * The job needs to include "tf-a-", "tf-m-", "hafnium-", or "mbedtls-" as a part of the job name for the correct project.
 * Gerrit triggers and comments have to be **disabled** in the job.
 We do not want the staging server sending comments back to Gerrit reviews.
 * Job triggers have to be **manual** only.
 Timed events are not allowed, not unless it is being used for testing.
 * Developers **must** use their own job config, and not use master.
-Users must copy the job config, append their username and work on that config.
+Users must copy the job config, prepend their username and work on that config.

-## How to setup basic next environment
+## How to setup a basic next environment

 You have two options:

 * you can either clone the repo again from the /next/ location
 * or add a remote to your existing clone of the production repo.

 It might be easier to just add a /next/ remote to the user's existing repo clone and work from that.
-However, the /next/ has had the “basic rules” applied, and as such it is important that the user does not break these rules.
+However, the /next/ has had the “basic rules” applied, and as such it is important that the user does not mix them up and break these rules.

-tf-m-job-configs and tf-a-job-configs are *not* mirrored from production.
-However the other repos are, and as such the user can branch out from master and develop from there.

 To add a remote, it is simply necessary to add /next/ the url.
 So